wp-plugins/wp-admin-microblog/readme.txt

 = How can I send a message as e-mail notification? = If you will send your message via e-mail to any user, so write @username (example: @admin).

-= Can I add tags directly with a '#' before the tag ? = No, sorry.
-Inline tagging is comming soon.
+= How can I add tags to a message? =
+Since version 2.1 you can add tags directly as hashtags.
+Examples: #2012, #Microblog

 == Changelog ==
+= 2.1.0 - (14.02.2012) =
+* New: Hashtags are now available
+* New: More options for email notifications
 = 2.0.1 - (24.12.2011) =
 * Bugfix: Small spelling mistake
 = 2.0.0 - (24.12.2011) =